Libyan rebels overrun Gaddafi HQ, say he's "finished"

 KEEP REVOLUTION CLEAN, REBEL LEADER SAYS

-Mahmoud Jibril, head of the rebel government, promised a transition towards a democracy for all Libyans.
+Mahmoud Jibril, head of the rebel government, promised a transition toward a democracy for all Libyans.
 "The whole world is looking at Libya," he said, warning against summary justice.

 "We must not sully the final page of the revolution."